-- 1. Bond Inspection Request and fee - A form and fee are required for each bond, such as for a project with multiple phases and bonds. - 2.
+- 1. Inspection Request and fee - A form and fee are required for each project as indicated on plans or bonds, or as requested for board resolution if smaller phases or individual roads are recommended for acceptance. - 2.
 As-built plan approved by VDOT, and copies of all recorded drainage easements, sight easements, and right-of-way plats.
 Plats should be copies of the actual recorded documents from the Clerk's office.

 An as-built plan prepared in accordance with the County's As-Built Road Plan Policy is required.
-VDOT does not always follow this paperwork or policy, but for bond releases, especially where VDOT has not yet accepted the road, the minimum requirements of this policy must be met, if only to ensure that all improvements are in right-of-way and easements.

-- 3. Written documentation of acceptance from VDOT for the entire roadway or for completed items.
+VDOT does not always follow this paperwork or policy, but for bond releases, especially where VDOT has not yet accepted the road, the minimum requirements of this policy must be met, if only to ensure that all improvements are in right-of-way and easements. - 3.
+Written documentation of acceptance from VDOT for the entire roadway or for completed items.
 Formally, this is sent directly to the county on an AM-4.3 from VDOT, when VDOT requests that the Board of Supervisors pass a resolution of acceptance.
 After the resolution of acceptance is sent to VDOT, it is usually about six weeks before actual acceptance takes place, and VDOT issues a formal memo to the county with the road additions and new route numbers.
 This final notification is needed for bond release.
 For partial bond releases prior to this, some correspondence from VDOT for items inspected and approved is necessary.
 This is usually in the form of letters approving compaction reports, CBR's, pavement cores, pipe video, or other items where partial release is sought.
 A final punchlist inspection report from VDOT can be used for a partial bond release, but only if outstanding items are not too broad.
 If the punchlist is not official, and only a courtesy review, it carries much less weight.
-In any case, if there are problems meeting the eligibility or occupancy minimums, and it is not known how long improvements may sit, or need replacement, partial releases may not be possible. - 4.
-Signed and sealed letter from a professional engineer listing and certifying that completed improvements are built according to plan.
+In any case, if there are problems meeting the eligibility or occupancy minimums, and it is not known how long improvements may sit, or need replacement, partial releases may not be possible.